mojofunk/alta-doc/LIBMOJO-TODO.md

 A processing node is a node with incoming and outgoing edges

-Must be able to add and remove edges.
+Must be able to add and remove edges, although not while processing graph.

 The source nodes in the graph are processed first as they are the source of the data and the edges are followed to process the